-Because no new activity data are available when the preliminary emissions are calculated the N_2O emissions from this emission source are copied from final emissions of the previous year.
+Because no new activity data are available when the preliminary emissions are calculated the $N_2O$ emissions from this emission source are copied from final emissions of the previous year.
 See section 2.3.2.4.6 for the calculation method of the final emissions.

-2.3.2.1 Waste Incineration Plants
+- 2.3.2 Calculation method of final emission figures - 2.3.2.1 Waste Incineration Plants